 The impacts of different CDR options on the water cycle depend crucially on regional climate, prior land cover, and scale of deployment (Trabucco et al., 2008).
-Extensive irrigation for afforestation in drier areas will have larger downstream impacts than in wetter regions with the difference in water use between the afforested landscapes and its previous vegetation determining the level of potential impacts on evapotranspiration and runoff (Jackson et al., 2005; Teuling et al., 2017).
-Afforestation and reforestation sometimes enhances precipitation through atmospheric feedbacks such as increased convection, at least in the tropics (Ellison et al., 2017) and the increase in precipitation can in some regions even cancel out the increased evapotranspiration (Li et al., 2018).
+Extensive irrigation for afforestation in drier areas will have larger downstream impacts than in wetter regions, with the difference in water use between the afforested landscapes and its previous vegetation determining the level of potential impacts on evapotranspiration and runoff (Jackson et al., 2005; Teuling et al., 2017).
+Afforestation and reforestation sometimes enhances precipitation through atmospheric feedbacks such as increased convection, at least in the tropics (Ellison et al., 2017) and the increase in precipitation can, in some regions even cancel out the increased evapotranspiration (Li et al., 2018).

 In conclusion, extensive deployment of BECCS and afforestation/reforestation will require larger amounts of freshwater resources than used by the previous vegetation, altering the water cycle at regional scales (high confidence).
 Consequences of high water consumption on downstream uses, biodiversity, and regional climate depend on prior land cover, background climate conditions, and scale of deployment (high confidence).
 Therefore, a regional approach is required to determine the efficacy and sustainability of CDR projects.